EOGoal/Notifier/README.md

 1. Sign up to https://pushover.net/ and install the app on your mobile or desktop.
    - There is a 30 day trial and then it's a one off $5 USD for a lifetime account.
 2. At the top right of the page you will find _Your User Key_, save that in GitHub as `PUSHOVER_USER`.
-3. Click in to _Create an Application/API Token_
+3. Click in to _Create an Application/API Token_.
    - For the name, use "EO Progress" or similar.
    - For the icon, feel free to use this EO Logo: https://pushover.net/icons/5rfvoyps4pxhopu.png
 4. Click into the EO Progress app you just created and copy the _API Token/Key_, save that in GitHub as `PUSHOVER_TOKEN`.

 ### Testing

+To test it out, go back to GitHub, click on Actions, then click _EO Goal Daily Notification_ and click _Run workflow_.

 The app is configured to run at 8:00 AM daily in Brisbane time so expect a notification tomorrow morning.

-You can also manually run it by going to GitHub > Actions > Daily P&L Notification and clicking Run workflow.